AbdulrahmanAlshuaibi/Udacity-Online-DVD-Rental-SQL-Project/README.md

 This project investigate a relational database about Online DVD Rentals.

-I have answered FOUR question using SQL thin Visualize the outpot using MS Excel
+I have answered FOUR question using SQL then Visualize the output using MS Excel

 The question are: